first published in Medium, December 13, 2020 & February 22, 2021

 Ramos was a serious teacher who projected a sense that art came first in his life.
 He expected students to be punctual, complete all of their assignments, and to participate in discussions.
-Regardless of your painting skills, satisfying those basic expectations would get you a passing grade.
+Regardless of painting skills, satisfying those basic expectations would result in a passing grade.
 Higher grades were reserved for students who followed those rules and showed proficiency with each assignment.
 One thing Diehl recalls well, Ramos wanted students who were willing to learn a representational style of painting.
 “I don’t want to see any metaphysical stuff in this class,” Ramos would say to deter students that thought the class might be easy credit.

-In one assignment, Ramos wanted the class to collaborate on copying a painting by Spanish artist Salvador Dalí, with each student taking one 2 x 2 foot square section (of the 10 x 8 foot total) of the image as their personal assignment.
+In one assignment at Cal State Hayward, Ramos wanted the class to collaborate on copying a painting by Spanish artist Salvador Dalí, with each student taking one 2 x 2 foot square section (of the 10 x 8 foot total) of the image as their personal assignment.
 The painting, The Madonna of Port Lligat, depicts the artist’s wife Gala as the central figure with a child in her lap, invoking references to the many Renaissance paintings of Mary holding the Christ Child.
 Diehl’s assigned portion included part of the fabric folds in the elaborate dress Gala wears, with the main portion of her right foot.